deftkitten/gen-prog-notes/CSS.md

 ### Adjust Each Item Individually: `align-self`

 Allows you to adjust each item's alignment individually, instead of setting them all at once

+-> accepts the same values as `align-items` and will override any value set by the `align-items` property

 \*Note: `float`, `clear`, and `vertical-align` do not work on flex items.

+# CSS Grid